-Mrs Hinch has a neat folding trick herself, too, which is to store folded spare duvet covers and sheets in the matching pillow case.
-Not only does this keep it neat, but also means you’re less likely to fall victim to the missing pillowcase saga when it comes to making the bed!
+Mrs Hinch has a neat folding trick herself, too, which is to store folded spare duvet covers and sheets in their matching pillow case.
+Not only does this keep it neat, but also means you won’t have to deal with the old missing pillowcase saga when it comes to making the bed!

 Get hooked on hooks

 Not one to waste an inch of storage space, Mrs Hinch is a big fan of sticking hooks and clips on the inside of cupboard doors.
-These can then hold onto slim baskets which can store cleaning gloves and so on, or simply hold or clip cloths, bags, and anything else with a strap, saving you valuable cupboard space for everything else!
+These can then hold onto slim baskets to store cleaning gloves and so on, or simply hold or clip cloths, bags, and anything else with a strap, saving you valuable cupboard space for everything else.